Jeremy Corbyn Calls For New Law To Limit Maximum Wage

 “If we want to live in a more egalitarian society and fund our public services we can not go on creating worse levels of inequality.”

-He said: “I would like there to be some sort of high earnings cap - quite honestly.”
+He said: “I would like there to be some sort of high earnings cap - quite honestly.
+I would like to see a maximum earnings limit, quite honestly, because I think that would be a fairer thing to do.”

 Corbyn said he was not “wedded to a figure” of what the cap would be but wanted it to be looked into.